 No-spending and savings challenges

 Bridget has already denounced the popular saving challenges because of the inefficiency of the strategy in general.
 But “challenges” proposing a specific, proposed amount of money saved each week are always at least a little presumptuous.

-I’m sure to many it doesn’t seem like a huge deal to put aside a couple dollars each week.
+I’m sure to many it doesn’t seem like a huge deal to put aside a couple of dollars each week.
 But more most people in poverty, each week is already down to the dollar.
 I’ve used the last two dollars in my bank account to buy bread more times than I can count.

 A little bit of money is still money.
 And many of us don’t have a choice when it comes to how we use our money.

-Judgement towards those who are financially “behind”
+Judgment towards those who are financially “behind”

 The personal finance world is structured around milestones we should all work towards.
-People are encouraged to have a specific amount of money saved for retirement at each age, or to aim to follow their age demographic’s average in statistics such as net worth and salary.
+People are encouraged to have a specific amount of money saved for retirement at each age or to aim to follow their age demographic’s average in statistics such as net worth and salary.

 As a result, those who haven’t achieved these milestones are inundated with the feeling of being “behind” on their finances.
 Scrutiny is put on anyone without a retirement fund, a TFSA, or even general financial literacy.
 This discouragement could lead to the very same people who need to be involved in the personal finance community the most distancing themselves even further!